greg-js/arch-wiki-md-repo/wiki/_content/Prosody.md

 ## Development

-Two development packages are maintained for Prosody in the AUR, [prosody-devel](https://aur.archlinux.org/packages/prosody-devel/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/prosody-devel)]</sup> and [prosody-hg](https://aur.archlinux.org/packages/prosody-hg/)<sup><small>AUR</small></sup>. `prosody-devel` tracks the latest source release of a development version (alpha, beta, release candidate) and will actually be behind the stable version if a final version of the development version is released. `prosody-hg` tracks the [Mercurial](http://www.selenic.com/mercurial/wiki/) repository tip for Prosody and will always contain the latest code as it is checked in.
+Two development packages are maintained for Prosody in the AUR, [prosody-devel](https://aur.archlinux.org/packages/prosody-devel/) and [prosody-hg](https://aur.archlinux.org/packages/prosody-hg/). `prosody-devel` tracks the latest source release of a development version (alpha, beta, release candidate) and will actually be behind the stable version if a final version of the development version is released. `prosody-hg` tracks the [Mercurial](http://www.selenic.com/mercurial/wiki/) repository tip for Prosody and will always contain the latest code as it is checked in.
 Both packages are built similarly to the stable package.

 ## Communication